-The 25 fixed market stalls off Long Eaton’s High Street look set to be taken down and the area made secure until proposals are made for the longer term use of the site.
+The 25 fixed market stalls off Long Eaton’s High Street are to be taken down and the area made secure until proposals are made for the longer term use of the site.

-Members of Erewash Borough Council’s Executive are expected to approve the removal of the stalls, which have a steel framework and corrugated plastic roofing.
+Members of Erewash Borough Council’s Executive have approved the removal of the stalls, which have a steel framework and corrugated plastic roofing.

-A report going to the meeting on Tuesday (18th) says the empty stalls have attracted anti-social behaviour in recent years and many have been badly damaged by vandalism.
+A report at the Executive meeting today (18th) said the empty stalls have attracted anti-social behaviour in recent years and many have been badly damaged by vandalism.

-Councillors are expected to agree that repair costs would be too high and further ongoing costs would be likely if more damage is caused.
+Councillors agreed that repair costs would be too high and further ongoing costs would be likely if more damage is caused.

-The proposal would see the area’s paving repaired and bollards installed to prevent vehicles getting onto the site.
+Once the stalls are removed the area’s paving will be repaired and bollards installed to prevent vehicles getting onto the site.

 Councillor Michael Powell, Erewash Borough Council’s Lead Member for Regeneration and Planning, says: